Public indecency charges filed following complaints in Xenia YMCA’s locker room

 “We do know that YMCA policy is entirely compliant with the Civil Rights Commission and with the standards that have been laid out by Supreme Court precedent,” Bruno said.

-2 News reached out to Glines’ attorney, but she did not want to comment.
-Glines will be back in Xenia Municipal Court on Monday, February 6, 2023.
+2 NEWS reached out to Glines’ attorney, but she did not want to comment.
+Glines will be back in Xenia Municipal Court on Monday, Feb.
+6.